opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 ## Overview

-This project provides the API for instrumentation plugins to integrate into _SpecialAgent_'s auto-instrumentation hooks.
+This project provides the API for instrumentation plugins to integrate into <ins>SpecialAgent</ins>'s auto-instrumentation hooks.
 The API is a light wrapper on top of [ByteBuddy](http://bytebuddy.net/), which enables a plugin developer to use the full breadth of ByteBuddy's @Advice intercept API.

 #### Implementing the Instrumentation Logic